francistor/igor/doc/Intro.md

 The `resource://` prefix indicates that the object is embedded in the igor library.
 All the files in the `resources` directory are available in this way.

 The `local://` prefix indicates that the object is embedded in the executable.
-When instantiating a ConfigurationManager, there is a paramter that may point to an `embed.FS` hosting some application specific files.
+When instantiating a ConfigurationManager, there is a parameter that may point to an `embed.FS` hosting some application specific files.

 The `gs://` prefix indicates that the object is retrieved from Google Storage.
 ADC authentication is used if the `IGOR_CLOUD_CREDENTIALS` environment variable is not defined (that is, the credentials are taken from the cloud metadata service).
 Otherwise, the variable is assumed to point to a JSON key file